miayam/vanilla-page/README.md

 ## Demo
 Here is the [demo](https://miayam.io/vanilla-page).
 I am happy with the result.
 It loads pretty fast.
 To be honest it's more performant than React.js "Hello World!".
 It's a static prerendered page that still works without JavaScript!

-The last audit I did using lighthouse.

 ### Audit
+The last audit I did using lighthouse in simulated fast 3G.
 ![alt Audit](https://i.ibb.co/rQ6ZTRM/Screen-Shot-2019-04-28-at-16-57-06.png)

 ## Licence